 So don't delay.
 You can do that within a few days, but don't wait months.

 Sorting by store

 Some digital scrapbookers will sort their supplies by the store or the site they got them from.
-The main advantage for this type of sorting is if the site has some forum activities and one is required to use only supplies from the particular store.
-However, if that is not a need for you, keeping your files based on the store might be a little inconvenient as designers will often move from store to store, so either you will have kits from the same designer in two different store, or you will have to move the kits as the designers move (and sometimes they happen to sell in multiple stores simultaneously, so it adds to the confusion).
+The main advantage of this type of sorting is for challenges.
+If the site has some forum activities, they might require you to use only supplies from the particular store.
+However, if that is not a need for you, keeping your files based on the store might be a little inconvenient.
+Designers will often move from store to store, so that will affect your sorting.
+You might end up with kits from the same designer in two different store folders.
+Or you might have to move the kits as the designers move (and sometimes they happen to sell in multiple stores simultaneously, so it adds to the confusion).